anttisalonen/progbook/rst/shop5.rst

 That is, we do the following:

-* All the elements that are part of the form, including the submit button and the checkboxes must be within the <form> tag
+* All the elements that are part of the form, including the submit button and the check boxes must be within the <form> tag
 * The form tag should, with the "action" attribute, describe which URL will be loaded on the server side when the form is sent, i.e. to which URL the form contents are sent to
 * The contents of the form can be defined using the <input> tag
 * On line 15, we have an <input> tag describing the checkbox.
 We identify this checkbox by using the product ID which will be necessary later on.